reactioncommerce/reaction/README.md

 	./bin/reset

-Browse to [http://localhost:3000](http://localhost:3000) and you should see Reaction running.
+Browse to [http://localhost:3000](http://localhost:3000) and you should see Reaction running (sample data same as on demo site)

 *Note: Optionally you can run and reset with "meteor" and "meteor reset", but you will not load settings data from configuration files.
 You would need to save them in your data, or create your own private/data*